 Self-rising cornmeal is used in a variety of recipes, but it can be difficult to find outside of the Southeastern United States.
 If you can't find it in your grocery store or simply prefer to make it yourself, this easy recipe has you covered.
 It requires just a few common ingredients and can save you money and help you avoid the hassle of finding the right cornmeal.
+You can prepare it as needed for your cornbread, corn dogs, or hush puppies and not worry about it going bad or cluttering your kitchen with an extra ingredient.

 Ingredients for Self-Rising Cornmeal